ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/delete-index-operation.dotnet.markdown

-﻿# Operations : How to delete index?
+﻿# Operations : How to Delete an Index

 **DeleteIndexOperation** is used to remove an index from a database.